digitalfabrik/integreat-app/docs/06-manual-builds.md

 export KEYSTORE_KEY_PASSWORD=<secret>
 ```

-The last step is to build to app:
+The last step is to build the app:

 ```bash
 yarn